-Life insurance is purchased for many reasons, but financial reasons are the most common.
-While the death benefit may ease the emotional distress of death, that is not the main reason to purchase a policy.
+There are plenty of reasons to purchase a life insurance policy, but financial reasons are certainly the main reason.
+Yes, the death benefit may help with emotional distress after death, but that is not the main reason to purchase a policy.

-There are plenty of different policy structures that may be considered when purchasing life insurance coverage.
+There are plenty of different policy structures that may be considered when purchasing life insurance.
+Term policies are temporary insurance that locks in the premium rate for the life of the policy.
+However, these typically only last a maximum of 30 years.

 Life Insurance- Summarized